ugurcan-sevinc/ugurcan-sevinc/README.md

 <h2 align="center">Hi 👋, I'm Uğurcan Sevinç </br> A Future Mobile Application Developer </h2>

 **About Me**<br/>
-An engineer who wants to start his career with android programming and then wants to develop himself completely on mobile programming.
+An engineer who wants to start his career with android programming and then wants to improve himself enough to bring innovations to the mobile application and mobile device industry.

 Is curious about new and different technologies, can make friends easily, is compatible with teamwork, can learn quickly and is willing to work.

 💻 **I’m currently working on**<br/>
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;► Senior Project <br/>